-EVALUATION MEASURE CC1.1.1: The City of Fort Lauderdale shall work city-wide to reduce greenhouse gas emissions generated by government operations with the goal of achieving 80% reduction below 2010 levels by 2050.
+EVALUATION MEASURE CC 1.1.1: The City of Fort Lauderdaleshall work city-wide to reduce generated areenhouse gas emissions government operations with the goal of achieving 80% reduction below 2010 levels by 2050.
 The City will continue to regularly monitor and track progress of programs and initiatives that contribute to reaching this goal.